MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-iteration-paths-sprints.md

 You can't export or import the structure of tree paths for one project to use with another project.

+However, you can list the iterations defined for project and then add them to another project.
+Once they are added, add them to a team and set the default and backlog iteration path for the team.

-::: moniker range=">= azure-devops-2020"
+::: moniker range="azure-devops"

-However, using the `az boards iteration` commands you can list the iterations defined for one project and then add them to another project.
+Using the Azure CLI, you can use the `az boards iteration` commands you can list the iterations defined for one project and then add them to another project.
 Once they are added, you can then use the `az boards iteration team` commands to add them to a team and set the default and backlog iteration path for the team.

-Using the [Classification Nodes (REST API)](/rest/api/azure/devops/wit/classification%20nodes) and [Teams (REST API)](/rest/api/azure/devops/core/teams), you can perform similar actions.
+You can use the [Classification Nodes (REST API)](/rest/api/azure/devops/wit/classification%20nodes) and [Teams (REST API)](/rest/api/azure/devops/core/teams) to perform similar actions.

+::: moniker-end

+::: moniker range="< azure-devops"
+ You can use the [Classification Nodes (REST API)](/rest/api/azure/devops/wit/classification%20nodes) to list the iterations defined in one project.
+Once they're added to another project, use the [Teams (REST API)](/rest/api/azure/devops/core/teams) to add them to a team and set the default and backlog iteration path for the team.
 ::: moniker-end